-It is expected that overall fundraising levels will increase in the near term as 3,367 private equity funds were seeking to raise approximately US\$750 billion as of the beginning of 2020 despite continuing economic concerns and political volatility, and that the records, trends and developments witnessed in 2020 will continue.
-Larger institutional investors will continue to consolidate their relationships with fund managers, and competition for limited partner capital among private equity funds will continue to increase, with alternative fundraising strategies (eg, customised separate accounts, co-investment structures, continuation funds, early-closer incentives, umbrella funds, anchor investments, core funds, growth equity funds, impact funds, GP minority stakes investing, secondaries funds and complementary funds (ie, funds with strategies aimed at particular geographic regions or specific asset types)) playing a substantial role.
+Many investors are also placing a premium on managers with established track records that have navigated a number of past economic cycles.
+As larger institutional investors will continue to consolidate their relationships with experienced fund managers, and competition for limited partner capital among private equity funds will continue to increase, with alternative fundraising strategies (eg, customised separate accounts, co-investment structures, continuation funds, early-closer incentives, umbrella funds, anchor investments, core funds, growth equity funds, impact funds, GP minority stakes investing, secondaries funds and complementary funds (ie, funds with strategies aimed at particular geographic regions or specific asset types)) playing a substantial role.
 As a result, established sponsors with proven track records should continue to enjoy a competitive advantage, and firsttime funds will need to accommodate investors by either lowering fees, expanding co-investment opportunities, focusing on unique investment opportunities or exploring other alternative strategies.
-In addition, in light of the strong, less volatile performance by private equity funds during 2020 relative to the public markets (particularly earlier in the year), institutional investors may increasingly shift allocations from the public markets to private equity.
+In addition, in light of the strong, less volatile performance by private equity funds over recent periods relative to the public markets, institutional investors may increasingly shift allocations from the public markets to private equity.
 Moreover, it is anticipated that private equity fundraising will continue to focus on established, dominant markets in North America and Europe.
-Finally, it is also expected that the US Securities and Exchange Commission will continue to focus on transparency (eg, full and fair pre-commitment disclosure and informed consent from investors) with respect to conflicts of interest (including, among others, conflicts of interest arising out of the allocation of costs and expenses to funds and portfolio companies, the allocation of investment opportunities and co-investment opportunities and the receipt of other fees and compensation from funds, portfolio companies or service providers).
+Finally, it is also expected that the US Securities and Exchange Commission will continue to focus on transparency (eq. full and fair pre-commitment disclosure and informed consent from investors) with respect to conflicts of interest (including, among others, conflicts of interest arising out of the allocation of costs and expenses to funds and portfolio companies, the allocation of investment opportunities and co-investment opportunities and the receipt of other fees and compensation from funds, portfolio companies or service providers).
 Given this, larger private equity firms with the resources in place to absorb incremental compliance-related efforts and costs are likely to continue to enjoy a competitive advantage among their peers.

-Outlook for 2021
+Outlook for 2022